Jamsers/Bistro-Demo-Tweaked/README.md

 ## *.res Files Reimported
 When opening the project for the first time, you may notice hundreds of *.res files get modified in your source control.
 This is a quirk of the Godot importer and these changes can be safely discarded once project has already been opened once.

+## Lightmaps When Project is Cloned
+This repo doesn't have lightmaps uploaded because of Github file size limitations.
+See [LightingScenariosNote](https://github.com/Jamsers/Bistro-Demo-Tweaked/blob/main/Resources/LightingScenariosNote.md) for more details, if you want to use baked lighting in a cloned project.

 ## Extra Options
 Use the Light Change Utility node to change lighting scenarios in editor.
 Includes a profiler to see performance details.
 [RAM counter not available in release builds](https://docs.godotengine.org/en/stable/classes/class_performance.html#enumerations).